 The raked 'arena style' auditorium, with 1,250 new and very comfortable seats, is one of the largest in London.

 And yet the unique location of the setting and the casual ambience that prevails makes for an intimate experience.

 Wining and dining

-The theatre gates open 90 minutes before matinee and evening performances, excluding Dinosaur World Live when it's 30 minutes before.
+The theatre gates open 90 minutes before matinee and evening performances.